 To make the job of a notary public feasible from a business standpoint, the Commonwealth allows notaries to recoup the above costs by charging reasonable “administrative and clerical fees.”

-Here there is less guidance, so fees can widely.
+Here there is less guidance, so fees can vary widely.
 AAA branches offer these services for a small fee, and low-cost or free notary services are occasionally available from notaries- for example, notarizing nomination petitions for political candidates.

 In any case, you should expect to pay at least some administrative fee on top of the $5.00 charge allowed by the state.
 The fees can vary widely depending on what you’re doing, whether just signing a document, closing a loan, or doing it in person or virtually.